SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-with-comments.md

 > [Comments]
 > Context - Check WG Budget
-> * Daniel Effiom: Action: Filter out WGs that have exceeded their budget or have little funds to make payments
+> * Daniel Effiom: Action: Filter out WGs that have exceeded their budget or have little funds to make payments (Resolved by Tevo Saks)
 >

 Check the Treasury Dashboard and see if any groups are out of budget or have very little funds left https://treasuryguild.com/Singularity%20Net/Singularity%20Net%20Ambassador%20Wallet?tab=report&months=07.2024%2C08.2024&workgroups=All+workgroups&tokens=AGIX&labels=All+labels